t-hamano/custom-html-block-extension/readme.txt

 You can change all kinds of settings to create your ideal editor in advanced mode.
 And supports the classic editor, the theme/plugin editor, import/export editor settings, and change indentation.

-###Note
-The code editor is disabled in the full site editor, mobile / tablet device preview, and block template editor.

 == Installation ==
 1. Upload the `custom-html-block-extension` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the \'Plugins\' menu in WordPress.